 Areas of counselling I deal with

 Making the first step to start or continue counselling may feel daunting and challenging.
-Please feel free to get in touch by text, phone call or email and we can arrange an initial 20 minute chat, free of charge where I will endeavour to answer any queries you may have about how counselling may work for you and how we can work together.
+Please feel free to get in touch and I will endeavour to answer any queries you may have about how counselling may work for you and how we can work together.